-(1/10) The 41st annual YMCA of Frederick County Alvin G. Quinn Sports Hall of Fame induction ceremony will be held Saturday, February 4th, 2017 at 6:00 pm at the Downtown Y on Market St. Seven new inductees will be recognized.
+(1/23) The 41st annual YMCA of Frederick County Alvin G. Quinn Sports Hall of Fame induction ceremony was held Saturday, February 4th at the Downtown "Y" on Market St. Seven new inductees were recognized, they were:

 Rosalind was one of Frederick County’s finest female sprinters and hurdlers.
 Competing for the Frederick Track and Field Club in age group AAU competition, she was ranked as one of the 12 best hurdlers nationally.
 In 1975, she won the 100-meter hurdles in the National Junior Olympics.
 At age 16, she tied the American record in the 100-meter